Kurento/kurento/doc-kurento/source/dev/testing.rst

 - ``mvn [...] clean verify``: Command to execute the *clean* and *verify* goals in Maven. *clean* will ensure that old build artifacts are deleted, and *verify* involves the execution of the unit and integration tests of a Maven project.

-- ``--projects kurento-integration-tests/kurento-test --also-make``: Maven options that select a single project for the goal, in this case *kurento-test*, and builds it together with any other dependency it might have.
+- ``--projects kurento-test --also-make``: Maven options that select a single project for the goal, in this case *kurento-test*, and builds it together with any other dependency it might have.

-- ``-Pintegration``: Enables the "*integration*" profile ID, as defined in the file *kurento-integration-tests/pom.xml*.

 - ``-Dgroups=org.kurento.commons.testing.IntegrationTests``: The Kurento E2E test suite is divided into different `JUnit 4's categories <https://github.com/junit-team/junit4/wiki/categories>`_.
-This option allows to select different types of `IntegrationTests <https://github.com/Kurento/kurento-java/blob/master/kurento-commons/src/main/java/org/kurento/commons/testing/IntegrationTests.java>`_.
+This option allows to select different types of `IntegrationTests <https://github.com/Kurento/kurento/blob/main/clients/java/commons/src/main/java/org/kurento/commons/testing/IntegrationTests.java>`_.
 The most used values for this group are:

    - *IntegrationTests*: Parent category for all Kurento E2E tests.
    - *SystemFunctionalTests*: To run functional tests (as defined in section before).
    - *SystemStabilityTests*: To run stability tests (as defined in section before).
    - *KurentoClientTests*: To run Java API tests (as defined in section before).
-If this option is used, the project should be also changed using ``--projects kurento-integration-tests/kurento-client-test``.
+If this option is used, the project should be also changed using ``--projects client-test``.

 - ``-Dtest=WebRtcOneLoopbackTest``: Although not mandatory, it is highly recommended, to select a test or group of test using Maven's *-Dtest* parameter.
 Using this command we can select a test using the Java class name.